Herbert Gold: Personal life

 Gold was married to writer and professor Edith Zubrin from 1948 until 1956, with their marriage ending in divorce.
 Gold had two daughters by this marriage, Ann and Judith.
 Edith Zubrin died in 2000.

-Gold was married to the daughter of J. Richardson Dilworth, Melissa Dilworth, from 1968 until 1975, with whom he had three children: daughter Nina Gold and twin boys Ari Gold and Ethan Gold.
+From 1968 until 1975, Gold was married to the daughter of J. Richardson Dilworth, Melissa Dilworth, with whom he had three children: daughter Nina Gold and twin boys Ari Gold and Ethan Gold.
 After they divorced, Melissa remarried and later became involved with concert promoter Bill Graham.
 She died with Graham in a helicopter crash in 1991.

 In contrast to many in the Beat Generation, Gold was a resident of San Francisco's more conservative, tourist-friendly Russian Hill neighborhood, where he lived in the same apartment for over 60 years.
 He died there on November 19, 2023, at the age of 99.